wangziqi2013/wangziqi2013.github.io/_posts/2023-01-20-austerecache.markdown

 LBA index if one of the comparisons results in a match.

 The FP index is organized similarly, except that it is now divided into two parts.
-The first part still resides in the main memory, and it only contains partial tags that could result in false hits.
+The first part still resides in the main memory, and it only contains partial tags (which is much smaller than the full tag, e.g., 16 bits) that could result in false hits.
 The second part of the FP index is moved to a reserved metadata region of the SSD.
 The in-SSD part has the same set-associative organization as the in-memory part, but it stores the full tag as well as the physical pointer.
+The data region of the SSD is also divided into chunk-sized blocks and organized the same as the FP index.
+Consequently, every entry of the FP index has a corresponding block in the data region, which eliminates the need for physical pointers.

 With the new organization, FP index queries consist of two steps.
 In the first step, the hash of the FP value is computed, and the set is located.
 The software controller searches the set for a partial tag match and will immediately declare a cache miss if no match can be found.
 However, if a match is found, due to the possibility of false hits, the